 Partner universities for Erasmus/international exchange

-You can only apply to universities with whom the faculty has an agreement.
+You can only apply to universities with whom the faculty has a current exchange agreement.
 Download the documents below for a complete list of our partner universities and the subject areas they offer.
 If you are unsure whether a partner university’s curriculum is a good match for you, please discuss it with your course leader.

 Please note that we have limited places at each partner university, so don’t restrict yourself to looking at just one.

-In all cases, you apply in your first year of study and go on a placement during your second year.
+You apply for an exchange placement in your first year of study and go abroad during your second year.
 You will usually still graduate after three years.

 Unlike an exchange, working with The Anglo Mexican Foundation is a year out, so you will graduate a year later.

 While studying abroad, you continue to pay your tuition fees to the University of South Wales, not to the partner university.
-If the placement is for the full academic year, your tuition fees will be reduced.
-Tuition fees are not reduced if you are away for only part of the year.
+If the exchange is for the full academic year, your tuition fees will be reduced.
+They will not be reduced if you are away for only part of the year.

 There are no tuition fees for the year spent with The Anglo-Mexico Foundation as you are not gaining any academic credit.